archieyates/Autosplitters/readme.md

 ### Features
 - Any% standard splits support
 - 100% standard splits support
+- Final Present and individual screen split support for Surprise Party
-- Autostart for Any% and 100%
+- Autostart for Any%, 100%, and Surprise Party
-- Split on each level of surprise party

 ### Supported Versions
 - 3.0

-### Notes
-- Manual setup required.
-Please check the "readme.txt" document for details